Clock icon

 Acepromazine dosage for dogs

 For oral administration, the typical dosage of acepromazine for dogs is 0.25 to 1 mg per pound of body weight.
-It is important to monitor your dog's response and behavior after administering acepromazine.
+It is important to monitor your dog's response and behaviour after administering acepromazine.
 The injectable doses are much lower for dogs.

 The following table provides a general guideline for the oral dosage of acepromazine for dogs: